Biweekly Update 11 November 2025

 Continue reading

-close up branches affected by boxwood blight show leaf yellowing
+Close up branches affected by boxwood blight show leaf yellowing

 In Chesterfield, plant disease diagnosis goes virtual amid coronavirus